facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/web/getting-started.md

 ---

 ## Creating a Facebook Application
 Before you even begin using the Facebook C# SDK you must create a Facebook application.
-To do so navigate to [http://developers.facebook.com](http://developers.facebook.com) and....
+To do so navigate to [http://developers.facebook.com/apps](https://developers.facebook.com/apps) and click the 'Create New App' button.
+Follow the steps to create an app and record your AppId for use later.

 ## Installation
 The easiest way to get started using the Facebook C# SDK is to install it using [Nuget](http://nuget.org).
 If you don't already have it installed, download it from [nuget.org](http://nuget.org).
 If you do already have NuGet installed make sure you have the most recent version.
 So of the features used in the Facebook C# SDK will not work with old versions of NuGet.

 ### Adding the Facebook NuGet Package
-To add the package to your project simply right click on the references folder and select...
+To add the package to your project simply right click on the references folder and select 'Manage Nuget Packages...'.
+Search for the packaged title 'Facebook', select it, and then click 'install'.

 // TODO: Picture on NuGet package installation.

 ### Configuring the Facebook C# SDK
-After you install the package you must configure the application...
+After you install the package you must configure the application.
+The only setting we need to change is the 'Site URL' under the 'Website' settings.
+The Site URL must match the url you are using for local development.
+Set this URL to http://localhost:#### where #### is the port you are using for local development.

+> WARNING: There is a bug in the Facebook Javascript SDK that prevents you from performing logins when running on non-standard ports on localhost in Internet Explorer.
+You must either use port 80 or test this in a browser other than Internet Explorer.

 ## Making Your First Request